arghasen10/aos_course/task1/README.md

 cp /boot/config-$(uname -r) ./.config
 ```

 The above command will copy the config file that came up with the distribution.
-Another method is by generating the config file based on the currently connected h/w and for that we can execute the make command.
+Also generate the config file based on the currently connected h/w and for that we can execute the make command.

 ```bash
 make localmodconfig